If you have any questions or concerns, or need to contact us about your personal status regarding this issue, please email us at email@example.com.

 - If you are a citizen of China and a new student planning to join WSU, this Proclamation will affect you only if you are pursuing a graduate program AND are deemed to be associated with the PRC “military-civil fusion strategy.”
 Processing of your F- or J-visa stamp at the U.S. Embassy/Consulate in China may be delayed until this determination can be made.
 Please notify us if you experience or expect to experience any delay of your arrival on campus.

 - If you are a citizen of China and a current WSU student or engaged in post-completion OPT, it will affect you only if you are pursuing a graduate degree AND/OR are deemed to be associated with the PRC “military-civil fusion strategy” by the U.S. Secretary of State, at the Secretary’s discretion.
 You will receive a formal notification if you are determined to be in this situation.
 Please notify us of any communication you receive in this regard.

 J-1 students are required to maintain full-time student status.

 In certain situations, you can request to drop below a full course load.
-(For instance, in your last semester before graduation, when working on a dissertation, or in qualifying emergencies.)
+(For instance, you are in your last semester before graduation, or working on a dissertation, or have a qualifying emergency.)